-- Keep its clients' funds segregated from other funds held by maintaining separate bank accounts denoted as 'clients' accounts. - Keep such records and accounts as are necessary to enable MKUK at any time and without delay to distinguish assets held for one client from assets held for any other client, and from its own assets. - Maintain its records and accounts in a way that ensures their accuracy, and in particular their correspondence to the financial instruments and funds held for clients. - Conduct, daily reconciliations between its internal accounts and records and those of any third parties by whom those assets are held - Take the necessary steps to ensure that any client financial instruments deposited with a third party, have been identifiable separated from the financial instruments belonging to MKUK and from financial instruments belonging to that third party, by means of differently titled accounts on the books of the third party or other equivalent measures that achieve the same level of protection
+• Keep its clients' funds segregated from other funds held by maintaining separate bank accounts denoted as 'clients' accounts in accordance with CASS 7.13.8R.

-- Take the necessary steps to ensure that client funds deposited in a central bank, a credit institution or a bank authorised in a third country are held in an account or accounts identified separately from any accounts used to hold funds belonging to MKUK. - Apply all necessary measures in order to minimise the risk of loss and reduction of the client's assets or rights in regard to these assets because of asset misappropriation, fraud or negligence.
+- Keep such records and accounts as are necessary to enable MKUK at any time and without delay to distinguish assets held for one client from assets held for any other client, and from its own assets. - Maintain its records and accounts in a way that ensures their accuracy, and in particular their correspondence to the financial instruments and funds held for clients. - Conduct, daily reconciliations between its internal accounts and records and those of any third parties by whom those assets are held using the adopted standard method as described in CASS 7.16 and detailed further in the Firms internal CASS manual. - Take the necessary steps to ensure that any client financial instruments deposited with a third party, have been identifiable separated from the financial instruments belonging to MKUK and from financial instruments belonging to that third party, by means of differently titled accounts on the books of the third party or other equivalent measures that achieve the same level of protection - Take the necessary steps to ensure that client funds deposited in a central bank, a credit institution or a bank authorised in a third country are held in an account or accounts identified separately from any accounts used to hold funds belonging to MKUK. - Apply all necessary measures to minimise the risk of loss and reduction of the client's assets or rights regarding these assets because of asset misappropriation, fraud or negligence. - Take necessary steps to notify the FCA on any matters that may arise in accordance with CASS 7.15.33R, including but not limited to where the Firm maybe unable to, or materially fails to, complete an internal and/or an external client money reconciliation in compliance with the requirements;